carpentries/instructor-training-bonus-modules/_episodes/01-online-workshops-module-1.md

 - Does not require sign-in
 - Can be slow to load if not used in previous 12 hours
 - Identical interface to Jupyter Hub & Jupyter Lab
-- Does not save work (must save notebooks and modified data to desktop, re-upload)
+- Does not save work (must save notebooks and modified data to desktop and re-upload)
 - Session stops after 10 minutes inactivity
 - Non-private session means that login information should not be used. **Do not connect to GitHub from MyBinder.**
 - Has nano text editor installed

 You will receive links to backup solutions for your workshop a pre-workshop email sent by our workshop coordinators.
 This email will also include information about the caveats discussed above and a link to detailed instructions for learners, including screenshots.
 We recommend that you **only share this information with those learners who have not successfully completed installation on their own computer once the workshop has begun.**

 > ## Activity 3 (10 min):
 > 1. Look [here](https://github.com/carpentries/scaffolds/blob/master/instructions/workshop-coordination.md#links-to-lessons) for a link to the cloud instance for a workshop you'd like to teach.
 > 2. Try it out!
 More details on Rstudio instances are [here](https://github.com/carpentries/scaffolds/blob/master/instructions/r.md).
 More details on Binder instances are [here](https://github.com/carpentries/scaffolds/blob/master/instructions/python.md).
-Feel free to explore on your own, or try:
+Feel free to explore on your own, or try the following:
 > - Rstudio:
->     - start Rstudio cloud and sign in
+>     - Start Rstudio cloud and sign in
->     - make a copy of the project
+>     - Make a copy of the project
->     - create an Rscript and save it to the project
+>     - Create an R script and save it to the project
 >     - Exit the project
->     - log back in & find your script
+>     - lLog back in and find your script
 > - Binder:
 >     - Wait for your Binder instance to load
 >     - Create a new notebook
 >     - Write a short script
 >     - Save notebook to your own desktop
->     - Close & reload Binder instance
+>     - Close and reload Binder instance
 >     - Repopulate with saved notebook
 >
 > 3. As a group, brainstorm and write in the Etherpad: